Relationship Therapy

 All relationships will have “ruptures” at times.
 Ruptures are “disruptions” The problem is not so much about the “rupture” but the real problem is when the “rupture” is not repaired.
 When we learn to address “ruptures” and “repair” ruptures rather than deny and avoid the ruptures then our connection with each other becomes more bonded and secure as our relationship “terrain” is a “safe” one.

-If you or your partner, or both of you have a history of trauma(abuse, neglect, abandonment) those deep and unhealed wounds will be reflected in your relationships.
-Growing up in a family where your boundaries were not respected, healthy communication did not take place, and affection was absent minimal and that dysfunctional family system was a setup and fuel for having : trust and intimacy: issues You may not have received nurturance, emotional attunement, or encouragement when you were growing up and now have difficulty giving and receiving in a connected present way..
+You may not have received nurturance, emotional attunement, or encouragement when you were growing up and now have difficulty giving and receiving in a connected present way..
 If you have grown up in a family where addiction created a chaotic unsafe space where you felt completely alone then this history of relational trauma has led to deep attachment wounds and issues .. .

 You may be in a codependent relationship where one partner “overfunctions,” controls, or makes demands while the other takes a backseat and “underfunctions” Conflict is avoided instead of being addressed, and the relationship gets stuck in a holding pattern of fear and anxiety, anger, people pleasing, enabling that stifles growth and change.
-No matter which role you’ve each taken: this pattern would need to be healed from the inside out so that two healthy adults can develop real intimacy .
+No matter which role you’ve each taken: this pattern would need to be healed from the inside out so that two healthy adults can develop real intimacy.

 You may think you’re already doing everything you can to improve your situation.
 But until you each do the important inner work you can never fully understand your relationship struggles.
 Relationship therapy can help you to recognize and address “ruptures” and to “repair” ruptures so that connection and intimacy and “safeness” become foundational in your relationship. .
-By working with an highly experienced caring and skilled NYC relationship therapist, you can become more self-aware, vulnerable, as well as accountable to yourself and to each other so that a strong bond of safety and trust is formed..
+By working with a highly experienced caring and skilled NYC relationship therapist, you can become more self-aware, vulnerable, as well as accountable to yourself and to each other so that a strong bond of safety and trust is formed..

 Relationship Therapy Can Provide Self-Awareness And Healing

 Relationship therapy can help you both recognize unhealed wounds and how they effect your relationships.
 We’ll start by talking about what issues have been coming up between you and your spouse or partner that you need help with as well as what is going “right” in your relationship...
-As I see, hear and listen and feel how you relate to each other I can help you both recognize,as well as understand the “roots” of relationship patterns and communication that have become stumbling blocks so you both can experience a loving and healthy fully alive relationship where you both feel safe .
+As I see, hear and listen and feel how you relate to each other I can help you both recognize, as well as understand the “roots” of relationship patterns and communication that have become stumbling blocks so you both can experience a loving and healthy fully alive relationship where you both feel safe.

-Through therapy, you can each learn how to replace unhealthy ,untrue beliefs with healthier ones.
+Through therapy, you can learn how to replace unhealthy , untrue beliefs with healthier ones.
 If you often think to yourself, “I am not enough”” or “I am always going to feel like this”, we’ll explore and identify the roots of the lies you have told yourself and believed to be true.
-This can help you each to become more aware of “triggers” that induce fear, guilt, shame. anger and self-esteem issues.
-These “triggers” can contribute to feelings of helplessness and powerlessness frustration and anger.. as well as avoidance and denial of conflicts.
-In time, you both can become more able to identify your own ”triggers” as well as your partners and become more self aware as well as more attuned to each other and more connected rather than disconnected.Healing can only take place when we are calm.
+This can help you each to become more aware of “triggers” that induce fear, guilt, shame. anger and self-esteem issues

-I will also help you to set healthy boundaries and limits that will protect each of you from feeling and being intruded upon by each other.
-At first, setting boundaries may seem to be difficult especially if you’re used to people-pleasing and apologizing all the time and abdicated to being intruded on.
 However, what feels familiar isn’t necessarily good or healthy for you.
 I will help you to explore and identify which areas in your relationship are non-negotiable—a line in the sand.
 As you learn to set limits around what you define as acceptable or not acceptable in your relationship you will each be less likely to experience toxicity or emotional reinjury.
 Boundaries are there to protect us and they are essential in a healthy relationship.

 The experience of being seen, heard, and felt is essential for healing. .
 Yes, relationships are “triggers” and your relationship provides an amazing opportunity for growth and change.
 Change can happen without growth but growth cannot happen without change!